the French flag

 Summary: Meditations

 The Meditations were written in Greek by the Roman emperor Marcus Aurelius between 170 and 180 AD, often during his military campaigns.
-Originally intended to be destroyed upon the author’s death, they have transcended the status of a mere personal journal to become a cornerstone of Stoic philosophy.
+Originally intended to be destroyed upon the author's death, they have long since transcended their origins as a private journal to become a cornerstone of Stoic philosophy.

 How can we attain happiness?
-For Stoicism, this means achieving serenity, equanimity, and freedom from disturbance in the face of life’s sorrows and misfortunes.
+For the Stoics, this means achieving serenity and equanimity — an inner calm undisturbed by life's sorrows and misfortunes.

 The Meditations of Marcus Aurelius admirably illustrate this doctrine.